Lunch with Mentors

 University of Electronic Science and Technology of China

-Dr. Xujun Duan is a professor of Biomedical Engineering at the University of Electronic Science and Technology of China, Chengdu, China.
+She received her PhD in Biomedical Engineering at the University of Electronic Science and Technology of China under the supervision of Dr. Huafu Chen, and conducted a Joint PhD study at Stanford University under the supervision of Dr. Vinod Menon.
 Her long-term research goal is to address how brain anatomy, function and connectivity are altered in autism spectrum, and how they vary across the population, by using multi-modal brain imaging techniques and computational methods.
-She is the PI of 5 research projects funded by the National Natural Science Foundation of China, including the Outstanding Youth Fund.
-She was one of the Keynote speakers of the 2023 Annual Meeting of the Organization for Human Brain Mapping (OHBM).